All Episodes

 Given the level of congressional frustration, administration witnesses led by Treasury Secretary John Snow were expected to face a tough sales job before various congressional committees today.

-And in the mandatory programs, so-called because the government must provide benefits to all who qualify the president seeking over the next five years.
+Nine cabinet agencies would see outright reductions with the biggest percentage cuts occurring in the departments of transportation, justice, and agriculture, and in the mandatory programs, so-called because the government must provide benefits to all who qualify the president's seeking over the next five years.

 Savings of $36 billion in Medicare, $5 billion in farm subsidy programs, $4.9 billion in Medicaid support for poor children's health care, and $16.7 billion in additional payments from companies to shore up the government's besieged pension benefit agency.

-Senator Clinton said Bush's budget was sending a clear message that the most important thing to this administration are tax cuts being made permanent for the wealthiest of Americans like my husband.
+Senator Clinton said Bush's budget was sending a clear message that the most important thing to this administration are tax cuts being made permanent for the wealthiest of Americans, like my husband.

-You know, do any of you remember back during the uh early days of the current Iraq war?
+You know, do any of you remember back during the early days of the current Iraq war, the Democrats back then were calling for national sacrifice.

 They were saying, how can you fight a war without tax increases?

-Why it's never been done before.
+Why, it's never been done before.

-Tax increase any excuse to raise your taxes.
+Any excuse to raise your taxes.

 It's probably the one reason they supported the war because they thought they'd get tax increases as a result.